 15 gorgeous pub gardens in Sussex

-Is there anything more British than a beer garden in the sunshine?
+It’s one of life’s great pleasures and us Brits just love our pub gardens in the sunshine!
 Whether you want your green space near the Downs, a river, meadow, fields, village or city, we’ve scoured Sussex for the best in show.

 The Horseguards Inn, Tillington

-This 350-year old pub, tucked away in the sleepy village of Tillington, near Petworth, is one of the best-kept secrets in Sussex.
-And if the stunning hidden garden weren’t enough to tempt you, it also plays host to The King and I, an independent interiors and design shop hosted in a character cabin.
-Browse while you eat (seasonal, locally-grown and foraged, of course), drink and be merry – you can even stay over at one of the chic en-suite country bedrooms if you want to explore the local area which includes pretty and historic Midhurst and the rolling South Downs National Park.
+This 350-year old pub, tucked away in the sleepy village of Tillington, near Petworth, is one of the best-kept secrets in Sussex and you can even stay over at one of the chic en-suite country bedrooms if you want to explore the local area which includes pretty and historic Midhurst and the rolling South Downs National Park.

 Coach and Horses, Danehill

-Boasting large gardens with views of the South Downs, the Coach and Horses at Danehill is perfect for a summer afternoon.
+Boasting large gardens with views of the South Downs, the Coach and Horses is perfect for a summer afternoon.
 A play area will keep children happy and there’s an adults-only terrace for peaceful relaxation in the shade of a huge maple tree.
-The menu will also encourage you to linger, with locally sourced food to the fore.
-Drinks-wise the free house champions Sussex breweries.
-The pub also has three suggested circular walks on its website to help you work up an appetite.
+The menu showcases locally sourced food to the fore and drinks-wise the free house champions Sussex breweries.
+There is also suggested circular walks on their website to help you work up an appetite.

 The Sussex Ox, near Polegate